 Cricut what?
 If you’ve started to delve into the world of electronic cutting machines for the first time. you may be feeling confused, intimidated, or frustrated.
 These are pretty common reactions once you get your Cricut home.
 Then add in that you may not have realized that to make your first project, you need to use Cricut Design Space.
-In this post, I’ll give you an easy introduction to Cricut’s design software, help you set up a canvas, show you how to upload designs, how to change the actions you want, and explain what Cricut Access is.
+No wonder people are intimidated!
+In this post, I’ll give you an easy introduction to Cricut’s design software.
+I’ll also help you set up a canvas, show you how to upload designs, how to change the actions you want, and explain what Cricut Access is.

 What is Cricut Design Space?